hyrise/hyrise/CONTRIBUTING.md

     * If an identifier contains a verb or an adjective in addition to a noun, the schema [verb|adjective]\[noun] is preferred, e.g., use `left_input` rather than ~~`input_left`~~ and `set_left_input()` rather than ~~`set_input_left()`~~.

 * Maintain correct orthography and grammar.
 Comments should start with a capital letter, sentences should be finished with a full stop.
-  * Class names within comments are written in CamelCase - e.g., "As the input may be a ReferenceSegment, a valid RowID may *point to* a row that is NULL."
+  * Class names within comments are written in PascalCase - e.g., "As the input may be a ReferenceSegment, a valid RowID may *point to* a row that is NULL."

 # Pull Requests
 ## Opening PRs